 Fitbit Versa 4 vs Charge 6: What's the difference?
-I tried them both to find out
+I tried them both for a month to find out

-Fitbit Versa 4 vs Charge 6 side by side
+Fitbit Versa 4 vs Charge 6, devices side by side

 (Image credit: Fitbit)

-Weighing up the Fitbit Versa 4 vs Charge 6?
-These two watches sit among the bestsellers in the Fitbit range - and for good reason.
-They are great devices for monitoring your daily activity, workouts, sleep, stress, and so much more.
+Deciding between the Fitbit Versa 4 vs Charge 6?
+These two watches sit among the bestsellers in the Fitbit range for good reason.
+They are excellent devices for tracking your daily activity, workouts, sleep, stress, and so much more.

 Fitbit Charge 6